10 ft Evergreen Trees for Sale – Spruce, Fir & Pine Buying Guide

 Hardiness and Care Needs

-White pines adapt to almost any soil and do well in cold winters.
-They are more forgiving if you occasionally forget to water.
-These plants are prone to blister rust in humid areas, so check local restrictions before planting.
+White pines adapt to almost any soil and thrive in cold winters, making them a versatile choice for many yards.
+They’re also more forgiving if you occasionally miss a watering — their drought tolerance once established is a big plus.
+However, these trees are prone to white pine blister rust in humid areas, so it’s smart to check local restrictions or regulations before planting.

-Blue spruce trees require better drainage and may not grow well in heavy clay soils.
-They are more difficult to maintain in hot climates.
-When comparing the price of a spruce to a pine, expect to pay 20 to 30 percent more for a comparable size.
-This 6-foot white pine for sale might cost $150, while a similar spruce costs over $200.
+В то же время, blue spruce trees demand better drainage and often struggle in heavy clay soils, where poor water flow can lead to root issues.
+They’re also trickier to maintain in hot climates, as high temperatures and humidity stress them more than pines.
+When it comes to pricing, expect to pay 20 to 30 percent more for a comparable blue spruce.
+For example, a 6-foot white pine for sale might run around $150, while a similar-sized spruce often costs over $200.

 Cost Breakdown: 6-Foot vs. 10-Foot Evergreen Trees